kaylaoneill/geom99/timelog.md

     - Make sure surveys work
     - Input data -.25
     -
-- Meet with the Group to create/ decide on the template for the website -
+- Meet with the Group to create/ decide on the template for the website - 1 h
     - Set template
     - Divide pages
     - Plan content

+- Work on website content and template aspects - 1 h
-- Weekly total for web: 2.25
+- Weekly total for web: 3.25
-- Weekly total: 4.25
+- Weekly total: 5.25

 ## Week 14
 - Weekly total: